mudlee/opengl-game/README.md

-# SPCK Vulkan Framework
+# SPCK Framework

-It's a lightweight Vulkan framework, using LWJGL3.
+It's a lightweight OpenGL framework, using LWJGL3.

 ## Running from IntelliJ IDEA